 The shop is on the Trading Post Trail, an excellent introduction to Red Rocks.
 Hike the 1.5-mile trail with your leashed dog.

 Pro Tips: Red Rocks is the only trail that allows horses and mountain bikes.
 Wear hiking boots, and carry water and trekking poles.
+It’s one of the most stunning hikes in Colorado.

 8. Where To Sit